 Citations in all submitted articles should conform to the latest edition of The Bluebook: A Uniform System of Citation.
 Please ensure that the submitted article has been fully edited.
 Incomplete drafts will not be reviewed.

 We will conduct expedited reviews for articles with publication offers from other journals.
 So that we are able to appropriately respond to such requests, authors submitting an expedited review request should specify: (1) their need for consideration on an expedited basis, and (2) the offer deadline from the other journal(s).
-As with standard submissions, we have a strong preference for expedite requests submitted via Scholastica.
+As with standard submissions, we have a strong preference for expedite requests submitted via Scholastica, and prefer communications through Scholastica's system.
 If you email us regarding an expedite, please include "expedite" in the subject line of the email.